eradiate/eradiate/docs/rst/getting_started/building.rst

 Eradiate requires a recent version of Python (at least **3.6**).
-A Conda environment file is provided in the ``resources/deps/`` directory and can be used to create a new environment:
+A Conda environment file is provided in the ``resources/deps/`` directory and can be used to create a new environment (run this command at the root of the cloned repository):

 .. code-block:: bash